12 ways to squeeze every last drop out of summer, starting now

 If summer got away from you with not even a single road trip involved, there’s time to fix this very serious problem.
 Grab a few friends, load up a car and head towards somewhere you’ve never been before.
 Here are some Canadian road trip tips to get you going, and 15 podcasts to listen to along the way.

 Big or little, human-powered or motor-powered, doesn’t matter.
 Just get yourself onto something that floats to enjoy the wind and the mist in your hair.
 About nine percent of Canada’s total area is freshwater, and three sides are bordered by ocean, so you don’t have to travel far to find somewhere to launch the vessel of your choice.
-Head out to fish for mackerel on the St. Lawrence at HI L’Anse-au-Griffon, Griffon Aventure, or go rafting with new friends in Squamish or jetboating in Montreal.
-Or go a bit more low key and try stand-up paddleboarding with friends in Vancouver, Calgary or Trois-Rivières.
+Go rafting with new friends in Squamish or go a bit more low-key and try stand-up paddleboarding with friends in Vancouver or Calgary.

 Nothing says summer like gathering up some busted tree bits, mashing chocolate and marshmallows together and taking the wonder and magic of fire for granted.
-Plenty of hostels have a campfire pit and loads of new friends to chill with as summer nights get longer.
-Grab a hoodie, brush up on the lyrics to Wonderwall and head out.
-Monday, Wednesday and Saturdays are bonfire nights at HI Lake Louise Alpine Centre, but you’ll find amazing firepits at all the wilderness hostels in the Rockies and at HI Ste-Anne-des-Monts, Auberge festive Sea Shack, HI L'Anse-au-Griffon, Griffon Aventure, HI Trinity East, HI Cape Breton Island and HI Rossburn, 9 Finger Ranch.
+Plenty of hostels have a campfire pit so grab a hoodie, brush up on the lyrics to Wonderwall and head out.
+You’ll find amazing firepits at all the wilderness hostels in the Rockies and at HI Lake Louise Alpine Centre, HI Jasper and HI Rossburn, 9 Finger Ranch.
 Apparently we love a good burn around here.

 Have you seen Instagram?
 Pretty much the only thing people do in Canada is paddle canoes around.
 If you missed out, do it for the ‘gram before the lakes freeze again.
-You can rent canoes at Lake Louise and Maligne Lake in Alberta for the most iconic (just kidding, most Instagrammable) experiences, or head out for a paddle in Algonquin Park from your homebase at HI Maynooth.
-Borrow a canoe at HI Shuswap Lake, or use your HI membership to score a deal on canoe rentals in Calgary and Ottawa.
+You can rent canoes at Lake Louise and Maligne Lake in Alberta for the most iconic (just kidding, most Instagrammable) experiences.
+Borrow a canoe at HI Shuswap Lake, or use your HI membership to score a deal on canoe rentals in Calgary.

 Did you know beer actually tastes better when consumed outside on a patio?
 Not true, but also… kinda true?
 Okay, totally true.
 With the help of propane-powered outdoor heaters, patio season can extend well into October, but it’s best enjoyed while the sun can take care of the temperature control all on its own.
-Sample something local and seasonal for bonus points and don't miss HI Toronto's brand new rooftop patio and bar.
+Sample something local and seasonal for bonus points.

 Ditch your phone for a weekend (or a week), and go where electricity can’t find you.
 It’ll be a nice detox as you enjoy a little quiet time in the woods, just you and some weird chipmunk that won’t stop staring at you.
 It’s all good, don’t worry.
 Check out the wilderness hostels in the Rockies, which have varying degrees of creature comforts and comforting creatures, but generally very few phone chargers, if any.